Curriculum

 • Play Areas Outdoors and In–Children have a climber, sand areas, balls, and other rotating equipment in their outdoor play area.
 On days they play in the gym due to bad weather, they may play with balance beams, basketballs, scooter boards, and other fun large motor equipment.
 (These areas especially promote physical and large motor development).

-• Book Area–This area has a space to read together or alone.
+• Book and Quiet Area–This area has a space to read together or alone.
 It has bookshelves holding the Bible stories and books that we read together in class.
 Books are included from different cultures.
+Puzzles, rainsticks, and other calming items are also found in this area.
 (This area especially promotes literacy, intellectual, and spiritual development).

 Daily Schedule